gomlx/gomlx/README.md

 **GoMLX** is a fast and easy-to-use set of Machine Learning and generic math libraries and tools.
 It can be seen as a **PyTorch/Jax/TensorFlow for Go**.

-It uses just-in-time compilation to CPU and GPU (hopefully soon TPUs also) and is built on top of [OpenXLA/PJRT](https://github.com/openxla/xla), which itself uses LLVM to JIT-compile code.
+It uses just-in-time compilation to CPU and GPU (and TPUs also).
+It is built on top of [OpenXLA/PJRT](https://github.com/openxla/xla), which itself uses LLVM to JIT-compile code.
 It's the same engine that powers Google's [Jax](https://github.com/google/jax) and [TensorFlow](https://tensorflow.org/), and it has the same speed in many cases.